DesconBelgrade/Klimerko/README.md

 ## Klimerko isn't connecting to WiFi or AllThingsTalk
 If your device won't connect to WiFi or AllThingsTalk (blue LED on NodeMCU constantly blinking slowly):
-  - As noted in [Updating Firmware](#updating-firmware), if you updated your Klimerko's Firmware from a version below 2.0.0 to version 2.0.0 or above, you will need to [re-enter your WiFi and AllThingsTalk credentials](#configuring-klimerko-credentials) just this time.
+  - If you updated your Klimerko's Firmware from a version below 2.0.0 to version 2.0.0 or above, you will need to [re-enter your WiFi and AllThingsTalk credentials](#configuring-klimerko-credentials) just this time, as noted in [Updating Firmware](#updating-firmware).
   - Make sure your credentials are correct.
-Check if you copied [AllThingsTalk credentials](#cloud-platform-12) and your WiFi credentials correctly.
+Check if you copied your [AllThingsTalk credentials](#cloud-platform-12) and your WiFi credentials correctly.
 [Reconfigure credentials to make sure.](#configuring-klimerko-credentials)
+    - If you only need to update WiFi Credentials, you can leave "AllThingsTalk Device ID" and "AllThingsTalk Device Token" fields empty when saving.
+    - If you only need to update AllThingsTalk Credentials, you can leave the WiFi fields empty when saving.
+    - If you only need to update "AllThingsTalk Device ID", you can leave WiFi and "AllThingsTalk Device Token" fields empty when saving.
+    - If you only need to update "AllThingsTalk Device Token", you can leave WiFi and "AllThingsTalk Device ID" fields empty when saving.
   - Turn on WiFi Configuration Mode on your Klimerko by pressing and holding the **FLASH** button on the NodeMCU board.
   Connect to your Klimerko using WiFi and once the WiFi Configuration Portal is open, you should see the WiFi connection status at the bottom of the page.
   - Make sure Klimerko is not too far away from your Router.